stellar/java-stellar-anchor-sdk/docs/03 - Implementing the Anchor Server/README.md

 This step introduces the authentication mechanism that will be used by the Anchor Platform.
 It is the implementation of [SEP-10], where clients need to sign a no-op Stellar transaction to prove they are indeed the owner of the Stellar account that will interact with the Platform.

-This step does not require any implementation, so you don't need to deploy an Anchor Server just yet.
-All you need is to configure the appropriate configuration files.
+This step does not require any implementation in the Anchor Server, so all you need to do is configuring the config files.

 #### Configuring Step 2